corro69/MyPy/README.md

 spacebar = fire

 USB Gampad controls:
-d-pad = directional
+d-pad = directional,
-"A" & "B" buttons fire
+"A" & "B" buttons fire,
-"start" = start/pause/play
+"start" = start/pause/play,
-"select" = quit while in pause/start menu
+"select" = quit while in pause/start menu,

 Special thanks to Kenny for the use of his art/images.